Admissions

 Art: art scholars must choose to study art at A level.
 Candidates will submit an art portfolio as part of the admissions process.
 Those shortlisted for a scholarship will be invited to a drawing exercise and interview.

-Sport: potential sports scholars should be able to demonstrate that they are currently competing in their sport(s) at a high level, ideally at club or representative level.
-16+ applicants for sports scholarship will be requested to submit video evidence, from which a shortlist of candidates may be selected to attend an interview.
+Sport: sports scholars should be able to demonstrate that they are currently competing in their sport(s) at a high level, ideally at club or representative level.
+Applicants will be requested to submit video evidence, from which a shortlist of candidates may be selected to attend an interview.